tagtogorg/tagtog-doc/projects.md

   <div class="two-third-col">
   <h4>Delete members & teams from your project</h4>

   <p>To delete an existing project member (or project team) just click on its associated removal button <kbd>x</kbd>.
-You will be prompted in a 2nd-step dialog to confirm that you do want to delete the project member.</p>
+You will be asked in a 2nd-step dialog to confirm that you do want to delete the project member.</p>

-  <p>Important: <strong>The removal of project members cannot be undone!</strong> Please make sure you have downloaded their annotations before, or that you have merged their annotations into the <code>master</code> version.</p>
+  <p>Important: <strong>the removal of project members/teams cannot be undone!</strong> Please make sure you have downloaded their annotations before, or that you have merged their annotations into the <code>master</code> version.</p>

   {% include image.html name="settings/members-delete.png" width="80%" caption="Delete existing project members." %}
   </div>